xielm12/qmcchem/README.md

 Installation
 ------------

 The ``make.config`` file contains compiler specific parameters.
+You should change them to match your hardware.

 The ``configure.sh`` script will first download the [Ninja](http://github.com/martine/ninja) build tool, and will then run Ninja using the ``install/build.ninja`` file.
 The configuration script will work in the ``install`` directory.
 It will first download into the ``install/Downloads`` directory everything that needs to be installed.
 The building of the dependencies takes place in the ``install/_build`` directory, and the packages that are being installed can be followed by looking at the log files in this directory.
 When a package was successfully installed, a ``*.ok`` file is created and the log file is deleted.

+If you don't have an internet connection available, you can execute the downloading step on another computer and transfer all the downloaded files into the ``Downloads`` directory.

 Before using or compiling QMC=Chem, environment variables need to be loaded.
 The environment variables are located in the ``qmcchemrc`` file: